-Positive reinforcement gives the dog an opportunity to make his own decision by enforcing something good like food, toys or praise for doing a specific behaviour.
+Positive reinforcement gives a Dog the opportunity to make his own decision.
+By re-enforcing something good like food, toys or praise for doing a specific behaviour.

-We must not reward any other offered behaviours, like paw lifting, extra behaviours should be ignored.
+You should not reward any other offered behaviours, like paw lifting.
+Extra behaviours should be ignored.